 ENTER To save the entry in the memory and go to the next programming menu.
+ESC To exit from the programming mode without saving changes.

 MENU 2B - DAMPING FILTER

 The damping filter cuts off input values exceeding from the limits of a moving band.
 This band becomes more selective as the filter level is increased.